Doonbeg: Location

 The village is located in civil parish of Killard.
 It is part of the parish of Doonbeg (Killard) in the Roman Catholic Diocese of Killaloe.

 Doonbeg is surrounded by farmland, some of which is used for dairy farming.
 There is also an area of bogland near the village.
 The Doonbeg River flows through the village and enters the Atlantic Ocean at the nearby Doonbeg Bay.

 History

 Evidence of ancient settlement in the area include a number of ringfort sites in the surrounding townlands of Doonbeg, Doonmore and Mountrivers.

 A settlement has existed at the site of the current village, at the river crossing in Doonbeg townland, since medieval times.
 The village name Dun Beag, or small fort, may refer to Doonbeg Castle or an earlier fortification located at the river crossing.
 Now in ruin, Doonbeg Castle was built in the 16th century, and has been historically associated with the MacMahon and O'Brien clans.

+In A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, Doonbed is described as a village of 213 inhabitants.
+The entry notes that the "river Dunbeg flows into the harbour and is here crossed by a good bridge, near which stand the ruins of a lofty castle, formerly a defence to the harbour, and one of the ancient strong holds of the O'Briens".
+Lewis describes Doonbeg's harbour as a "place of refuge for small craft in bad weather" with a "station of the coast-guard".
+Fairs held at the time were "for general farming stock, and for flannel and frieze of home manufacture".
+The entry, which gives a picture of the village before the Great Famine, states that village contains an "R. C. [Roman Catholic] chapel, and about a quarter of a mile from it is the newly erected parochial church".
+The pier described by Lewis is not the current pier, but was on the eastern side of Doonbeg bay, and was washed away in a storm.
+Similarly, the Catholic chapel was demolished when the new church was built.